 - With padded shoulder straps and a wide waistband, most carriers evenly distribute your baby’s weight across your body so you don’t end up with an aching back

-- Most baby carriers come with a pocket on the carrier so you can stash your wallet and keys inside the pocket and forgo the purse over your shoulder
+- Most come with a pocket so you can stash your wallet and keys inside

 - Most baby carriers are machine washable

-- Lot of baby carriers come with privacy hoods so your baby can sleep or nurse privately while strapped to you
+- Many carriers come with privacy hoods so your baby can sleep or nurse privately while strapped to you

 Baby Carrier Cons

-- Baby carriers are generally bigger and bulkier than baby wraps, making them harder to fit in a suitcase or diaper bag than their wrap counterparts
+- They are bigger and bulkier than baby wraps, making them harder to fit in a suitcase or diaper bag

-- Most baby carriers can be adjusted to fit a range of parent and caregiver sizes, although, unlike baby wraps, they are adaptable to all body types.
-If you are especially tall or short you may find some baby carriers uncomfortable to wear
+- Unlike baby wraps, carriers are not adaptable to all body types.
+If you’re especially tall or short you may find some baby carriers uncomfortable to wear

 - Some baby carriers require a special insert if you want to carry a newborn in the carrier.
 Be sure to check the manufacturer’s guide